 I also studied extensively with Alan Wallace.
 Alan is a Buddhist scholar and meditation teacher.
 Since the 1970’s, Alan has been a student of, and translator for His Holiness the Dalai Lama and has been deeply involved in a number of projects with him.
 Although trained in the Tibetan tradition, Alan also draws from the Theravadan teachings and scholarly studies.
 As a renowned Sogchen teacher, he guides his students to access to the field of awareness or the natural innermost quality of the mind.

-In my teaching I am bringing together the clarity and simplicity of mindfulness meditation, the emphasis on compassion and other heart practices, and the emphasis on accessing the natural field of awareness, which allows us to be with our experience of life from a place of stillness, knowing and love.
-I am emphasizing the importance of dedicating our practice to the wellbeing of all and transforming the fruits of our practice into service.
+In my teaching I bring together the clarity and simplicity of mindfulness meditation, the emphasis on compassion and other heart practices, and accessing the natural field of awareness, which allows us to be with our experience of life from a place of stillness, knowing and love.
+I highlight the importance of dedicating our practice to the wellbeing of all and transforming the fruits of our practice into service.

 "Responding to Moral Distress, a Phenomenon of Our Time" August 2018